 The decision to serve a TPO is made after the trees have been assessed.
 Although a major consideration when assessing a new TPO is amenity value, other factors such as health and suitability for the location are taken into consideration when deciding whether to serve an order.
 If all the necessary criteria are met an order may be served.

 Once a TPO is served, the tree does not become the responsibility of the Council.

 At present there are approximately 400 Tree Preservation Orders in the district.
-Our TPO records are only currently available in paper format.
-If you would like to know if your tree is protected by a TPO please contact us at https://www.maldon.gov.uk/contact providing your full address, contact details, a plan showing the location of the tree and details of the species.
+Our TPO records are only available in paper format.
+If you would like to know if your tree is protected by a TPO then please contact us at https://www.maldon.gov.uk/contact providing your full address, contact details, a plan showing the location of the tree and details of the species.

 Further information is available: